How does DATx realize the dream of cross-chain interoperability on the DATxChain?

 When a user withdraws their off-chain assets from the DATx ecosystem, the Meridians Plugin will initiate a withdrawal request.
 It then collects signatures from CCVs.
-Once at least 15 CCVs sign off on the request, reaching the PBFT consensus, the Meridians Plugin will begin initiating the withdrawal and transfer off-chain assets held in the MSE Wallet (multi-signature escrow wallet) back to users’ off-chain wallets.
+Once at least 11 out of 15 CCVs sign off on the request, reaching the PBFT consensus, the Meridians Plugin will begin initiating the withdrawal and transfer off-chain assets held in the MSE Wallet (multi-signature escrow wallet) back to users’ off-chain wallets.

 The MASC (mapped asset smart contract), as the name suggests, is a smart contract in charge of on-chain mapped assets (dBTC, dETH, dEOS, etc).
 It resides on the DATxChain.

 The MASC creates mapped assets, which correspond with the off-chain assets a user has bound to the DATxChain, or deposit.
 The MASC is also responsible for binding the user’s off-chain wallet and checking it to ensure it distributes the equivalent amount of mapped assets.
 To initiate the withdrawal process, users send their mapped-assets back to the MASC.

 The LSP (listening server port) is active module on Anchor Nodes that monitor both on-chain and off-chain transactions.